GlitchedNexus/GlitchedNexus/README.md

-I’m Raghav, or Glitched Nexus as some of you may know me.
+I’m Raghav, or @GlitchedNexus as some of you may know me.

 I hold the conviction that technology is the pivotal force capable of transforming our world, and it's my goal to help push humanity to our full potential.
 I love distributed systems,